 - Manufacture parts needed including balance staffs, flat springs flat parts such as set bridges.

 - Replace jewels, and make new jewels settings.

 - Make positional adjustments to match (as close as possible) original factory specifications.

 - Manipulate hairsprings (the very tiny springs that oscillate the balance wheel)

 - Vibrate a new hairspring to an existing balance wheel

-- Use methods and materials original to the time period of the watch
+- Use methods and materials original to the period of the watch

 Some watchmakers have the skill to work on esoteric escapement types (such as duplex, verge), and other period specialties (a fusee watch for example).
-There are competent repairers that offer basic repair services, skilled craftsmen that have experience in all areas, and watchmakers that specialize in specific types or period watches.
+Some competent repairers offer basic repair services, skilled craftsmen that have experience in all areas, and watchmakers that specialize in specific types of period watches.
 They all fill their niche in this disappearing trade.
 Certifications are offered to those who complete courses offered by the American Watchmakers-Clockmakers Institute (AWCI).
-A small number of Schools throughout the world offer certifications using the “Watchmakers of Switzerland Training and Educational Program” (WOSTEP).
-The National Association of Watch and Clock Collectors (NAWCC) offer workshops throughout the United States.
+A small number of schools throughout the world offer certifications using the “Watchmakers of Switzerland Training and Educational Program” (WOSTEP).
+The National Association of Watch and Clock Collectors (NAWCC) offers workshops throughout the United States.

 - Ensure that a warranty is offered on repairs